 o Active Attackers can’t tamper with data

 Google also notes that HTTPS not only protects the website itself but the people searching for the site.
 “Using a strong HTTPS encryption by default… means that people using Search, Gmail and Google Drive, for example, automatically (offers) a secure connection to Google,” says Google officials.

 In addition to making HTTPS a safer option for web developers, Google executives report that they are testing HTTPS “…as a (lightweight) signal in…search ranking algorithms.”
 Using the more secure HTTPS as a SEO ranking signal will send a strong message to webmasters and SEO companies who want their websites to show up in Google searches, to use the HTTPS.
 While Google officials claim that using HTTPS as a SEO ranking signal is still in the testing phase, Google has future plans to make it a stronger SEO ranking feature in the near future.

 While there are skeptics, as Google has had its own share of problems with cybersecurity (e.g.: its mobile operating system Android has been infiltrated many times), Google has revamped its security features to ensure that HTTPS is stronger and less penetrable.
-Number one – Google has made its HTTPS harder to penetrate and number two, Google now has more features to help webmasters who find their sites compromised.
+Google now has more features to help webmasters who find their sites compromised.